 About Us - Our Members

-Like all bird clubs, we have varying levels of experience amongst our members, from hobbyist and novice to seasoned breeder and show champions.
+Like all bird clubs, we have varying levels of experience amongst our members, from hobbyist and novice to seasoned breeders and show champions.
 We're a colourful bunch, so here's a little bit about some of our own.
-If you're a club members, and you'd like to be included on this page just let us know.
+If you're a club member and you'd like to be included on this page, just let us know.

 The Wright Partnership